Robdboer/Multilingual-Feature-Extractors-Study/raw_data/README.md

 ## Steps

-1. Data Retrieval: First, fetch the data by running the `get_data.bat` file in the `scripts` directory.
+1. Data Retrieval: First, fetch the data by running the `get_data.bat` file in the `raw_data/scripts` directory.
 This script uses datahugger to download the data from the provided DOI or data source.
-The data will be stored as `C.Hamilton Songs Systematic Review data.csv` in the `data` folder.
+The data will be stored as `C.Hamilton Songs Systematic Review data.csv` in the `raw_data/data` folder.

-2. Access Preprocessing Notebook: After fetching the data, locate the Jupyter notebook `Preprocess_Hamilton_Raw.ipynb` in the `scripts` directory.
+2. Access Preprocessing Notebook: After fetching the data, locate the Jupyter notebook `Preprocess_Hamilton_Raw.ipynb` in the `raw_data/scripts` directory.

 3. Run Notebook: Execute all the cells in the notebook.
 This will perform the necessary preprocessing operations on the raw data.